 After national vetting and review, the model has been published and is the basis for all Maine work with both AmeriCorps staff and volunteer managers in partner organizations.

-As 2007 closed, the competency model was accepted for publication nationally by the federal “Resource Center,” an online library of tools and training materials for volunteer and service programs.
+In 2007, the competency model was accepted for publication nationally by the federal “Resource Center,” an online library of tools and training materials for volunteer and service programs.